Anatomy of a coalition

 Same pattern zipnet established and builder reaffirmed: the public surface lives on UNIVERSE; high-churn internal plumbing may move to a derived private network keyed off the organism’s root.

-For confluences and modules:
+For composite organisms and modules:

-- Per-citizen subscription fan-in.
+- Per-member subscription fan-in.
 Gossip between

-committee members about per-citizen cursor state may
+committee members about per-member cursor state may

 live on